cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 [![Deploy to Cyclic](https://deploy.cyclic.sh/button.svg)](https://app.cyclic.sh/api/app/deploy/cyclic-software/starter-rest-api)

-This will fork the aforementioned starter repository to your own Github account (that you used to sign in with Cyclic).
+This will fork the aforementioned starter repository to your own GitHub account (that you used to sign in with Cyclic).

-Proceed by cloning the repository to your local machine using the `git clone` command, which you can copy from Github.
+Proceed by cloning the repository to your local machine using the `git clone` command, which you can copy from GitHub.
 Make sure that `git` is installed on your machine, of course.

 We'll be using ECMA6 import and export statement in this project, so open `package.json` and set the project's type to "module".